Souhardya/Zerodoor/README.md

 soon as possible .
 Maybe later cuz I am hell lazy

-# Illegal Usage is allowed !!
+# Illegal Usage is not allowed !!

-Cause havoc guys :)